amroadel/CExceptionHandling/README.md

 ### Void* size
 After finding the correct handler from the call site table, the next step is accessing its related entry in the action table (and we can do this without a problem).
 The problem happens when we try jumping to the needed entry in the type table (basic understanding of the exception handling flow is required.
 An overview can be found later in the documen).
 Entries in type table are of type long and hold addresses to the needed data types (of type 'type_info') to check the thrown exception type. '.long' data type in x86 assembly (mostly anywhere actually) have a size of 4 bytes.
 The original source code iterated the table with the help of a simple void pointer and some pointer arthematics. ++1-ing a void pointer simply adds its size ('sizeof(void*)' which is 4 byte for 32 bit architicture) to the address contained in the pointer and this is how we access subsequent entries in the table, so far so good.
 Now when we go to a 64 bit machine, the size of the void* increases to 8 bytes but the entries are still spaced at 4 byte (because the .long size doesn't change with the architicture) and what happens is a troublsome out of bounds case. by modifying the mechanism of iteration (modifying the pointer size) we were able to access the correct address value.
 Now you would think that by jumping to this address we can have our required 'type_info', little did we know it wasn't that simple.
 ### Table type entries encoding
 In one of the earlier version when we first started reading the lsda, we came across a '.byte' entry that we ignored assuming that it holds unnecessary information about the encoding of the type table.
 Well, this seamingly innocent single byte value should be masked with 3 different values to get the appropriate size, encoding, and relative address base.
 Now the size and encoding were not a problem (well we already solved the size issue and the size directives made it clear that this is a 4 byte value).
 The relative address base on the other hand was wrongfully ignored.
 It was assumed in the blog that the adress was an absolute address to a location in the assembly code.
 It turns out it's a pc-relative address (relative to the location of the current entry to be exact) after tracing the eh-personality of the libsupc++ library.
 In order to get the correct address, just add the value found in the type table to the address of the value in the table (this was implemented in 'get_ttype_entry').
 And there you have it, v08 now finally works on an x86_64 machine.
 We were hoping that propagating the changes to v12 would solve everything, but '__cxa_throw' function had another say in the matter.
-We are still in the process of debugging it.
+### __cxa_throw 'thrown_exception' parameter
+If you jump all the way up to cxa_throw you will notice that there is a weird -1 (in the old version at least).
+This -1 moves the '\*header' up by the size of '__cxa_exception'.
+The only logicl reason you would need to do this is if the pointer '\*thrown_exception' that is passed to the function was pointing to the end of the struct and not the begining, but who decides where the pointer is?
+Well, it's '__cxa_allocate' but in our version it's normally pointing to the begining of the buffer that would be casted later on to a '__cxa_exception' type.
+So, all that we need is to remove the -1 and all will be good, right?
+Well actually this indeed solved the problem this time, but (there is always a but) the allocate method in gcc/libsupc++ responsible for exception handling sends the pointer at the end for some reason, so it's a good idea to follow it just in case some unwind function expects the '\*thrown_exception' to point at the end.
+Get the -1 back and make allocate point to the end of the buffer.
+And there you have it, your minimal working exception handling ABI.

 ## LSDA table break down
 In order to understand the exception handling process, a through understanding of the lsda area is a must. this section provides an insight on each field.
-The assembly code generated from the throw.cpp file in the blog is taken as an example
+The assembly code below generated from the throw.cpp file in the blog is taken as an example

+    .LFE2:
+      .section	.gcc_except_table
+      .align 4
+    .LLSDA2:
+      .byte	0xff
+      .byte	0x9b
+      .uleb128 .LLSDATT2-.LLSDATTD2
+    .LLSDATTD2:
+      .byte	0x1
+      .uleb128 .LLSDACSE2-.LLSDACSB2
+    .LLSDACSB2:
+      .uleb128 .LEHB7-.LFB2
+      .uleb128 .LEHE7-.LEHB7
+      .uleb128 .L26-.LFB2
+      .uleb128 0x3
+      .uleb128 .LEHB8-.LFB2
+      .uleb128 .LEHE8-.LEHB8
+      .uleb128 0
+      .uleb128 0
+      .uleb128 .LEHB9-.LFB2
+      .uleb128 .LEHE9-.LEHB9
+      .uleb128 .L27-.LFB2
+      .uleb128 0
+      .uleb128 .LEHB10-.LFB2
+      .uleb128 .LEHE10-.LEHB10
+      .uleb128 .L28-.LFB2
+      .uleb128 0
+      .uleb128 .LEHB11-.LFB2
+      .uleb128 .LEHE11-.LEHB11
+      .uleb128 0
+      .uleb128 0
+    .LLSDACSE2:
+      .byte	0x2
+      .byte	0
+      .byte	0x1
+      .byte	0x7d
+      .align 4
+      .long	DW.ref._ZTI9Exception-.
+      .long	DW.ref._ZTI14Fake_Exception-.

 Note the following abbriviations:
 - @LP: landing pad
 - @TT: type table